jmangt/test-driven-puppet/README.md

 You know the drill.

 In essence must of your Puppet code is unreliable.
-Or it is so brittle that just breathing on it might break it ( or running on the second Monday of the month ).
+Or it is so brittle that just breathing on it might break it ( or running it on the second Monday of the month ).

 So what can you do to make sure that your Puppet code does what it meant to do?
 Test it.